 and sixth rankings with 17.7 and 14.4 million followers, respectively.
 Turkey’s President Recep Tayyip Erdoğan (@RT_Erdogan) has more than 10 million followers and India’s Foreign Minister @SushmaSwaraj, Sheikh Mohammed, the Vice President and Prime Minister of the United Arab Emirates @HHShkMohd and Indonesian President @Jokowi complete the Top 10 list of the most followed leaders with more than

 The transfer of the official White House social media accounts on January 20, 2017 to the new administration was prepared in minute detail and superbly executed.
 The Obama @POTUS account, including its 352 posts, was renamed and archived @POTUS44, while all 14 million followers were copied to the new @POTUS account, allowing Donald Trump to start with a clean slate, while retaining all followers accrued under the previous administration.

-The same procedure was applied to the @WhiteHouse, @VP, @FLOTUS and other social media accounts of the administration of the 44th U.S. President which were archived as @ObamaWhiteHouse, @VP44 and @FLOTUS44.
+of the administration of the 44th U.S. President which were archived as @ObamaWhiteHouse, @VP44 and @FLOTUS44.
 Interestingly, all old and new administration accounts have seen an increase in followers since the transition.